 An issuer must enter into a Participation Agreement with WAHBE before offering QHPs through the Exchange.
-The Participation Agreement requires carriers to adhere to all health plan certification criteria described in this Guidance.
+The Participation Agreement requires issuers to adhere to all health plan certification criteria described in this Guidance.
 WAHBE, in addition to the Legislature and OIC, reserves discretion to modify and amend the terms and conditions of current QHP certification criteria and how they may be applied in the certification or decertification process, consistent with current laws and rules, at any time, including after the execution of issuer Participation Agreements.

 Prior to publishing plan offerings, an issuer must also enter into an Electronic Data Interchange (EDI) Trading Partner Agreement and one or more EDI interfaces will need to be tested between the issuer and WAHBE.
 These steps ensure that the issuer and WAHBE will be able to communicate enrollment data.
-Two signed copies of the EDI Trading Partner Agreement should be sent to WAHBE; WAHBE will sign both and return one to the issuer.
-EDI Trading Partner Agreements must be submitted only by issuers new to WAHBE that have not previously offered plans through the Exchange.

-Issuers who rely primarily on third-party vendors for communication of enrollment data are expected to coordinate with WAHBE when there is a change in vendors.
+Issuers who rely primarily on third-party vendors for communication of enrollment data are required to coordinate with WAHBE when there is a change in vendors.